Regular walking on safe, even surfaces can improve circulation and reduce neuropathy symptoms.

 Walking is a low-impact exercise that offers numerous health benefits, including improved circulation, reduced inflammation, and enhanced overall well-being.
 For individuals with peripheral neuropathy, walking can help in several ways:

 - Improved Blood Flow: Walking stimulates blood circulation, which can deliver essential nutrients and oxygen to damaged nerves, potentially aiding in their repair.
+Some walkers also use TENS units before or after exercise for additional relief.

 - Pain Reduction: Regular walking may help reduce neuropathic pain by releasing endorphins, the body's natural painkillers.